 Key Skillset: The specific experience, qualifications, attributes or skills that led to the conclusion that Mr. Urbain should serve as a director of LKQ include his extensive experience in supply chain management and logistics, including in the automotive industry, during his tenure at CEVA Logistics.
-Mr. Urbain has worked for international companies and his career has been based in Europe, which we expect will provide valuable insights in connection with LKQ's European and other non-U.S. businesses.
+Mr. Urbain has worked for international companies and his career has been based in Europe, which we believe has provided and will continue to provide valuable insights in connection with LKQ's European and other non-U.S. businesses.
 He also brings to LKQ executive leadership skills including operations, investor relations, human resources and corporate governance.